New Regulations Curb Real Estate Solicitations In Queens

 “My opinion is an American citizen has a right to choose whether they’re approached or not,” he said.

-His concern when he came out to the meeting in 2016 was that the practice of soliciting business was being painted with an overly negative light, and that it could be banned completely.
+His concern when he came out to the meeting in 2016 was that the practice of soliciting business was being portrayed in an overly negative light, and that it could be banned completely.

 “Politicians do it,” he said of the practice.
 “Religious groups do it, foundations do it and Jesus did it.”